SimonSikstrom/godot-midi-in-module/README.md

+# CURRENTLY ONLY WORKS WITH GODOT VERSION >=3.1

-# Module with Midi input for Andorid in GODOT engine
+# Module with Midi input for Android (iOS pending) in the [GODOT Engine](https://github.com/godotengine/godot)

-build this module to add a midi listener in your device.
+Build GODOT with this module to add a midi listener in your device.

 For every midi device connected to your device it will open a channel and listen to all incoming messges.

 ### TODO
 * iOS support
 * Android Bluetooth support
+* Proper README.md

 ## Example project